PostgreSQL

 -- Standard PostgreSQL (run as superuser)

-ALTER USER supermetal_user WITH SUPERUSER;Snapshot Load Performance (Optional)
+ALTER USER supermetal_user WITH SUPERUSER;Snapshot Performance

-max_wal_size: Maximum WAL size before checkpoint.
-COPY generates WAL rapidly, and small values (default: 1GB) cause frequent checkpoints that throttle performance.
-Increase to 16GB - 64GB to allow bulk loads to complete with fewer I/O interruptions.checkpoint_timeout: Maximum time between checkpoints.
-Default (5min) triggers checkpoints before large snapshots complete.
-Increase to 30min - 1h to prevent premature interruptions during extended loads.
+max_wal_size.
+Maximum WAL size before a checkpoint.COPYgenerates WAL rapidly, and the 1GB default causes frequent checkpoints that throttle loads.
+Increase to 16GB to 64GB.checkpoint_timeout.
+Maximum time between checkpoints.
+The 5 minute default triggers checkpoints before large snapshots complete.
+Increase to 30 minutes to 1 hour.

 Data Types Mapping